 Gary M. Ruesch

-Gary has over 30 years of experience representing school districts and private schools in the areas of special education law, general school law, and labor and employment law.
+Gary M. Ruesch is a co-chair and shareholder with Buelow Vetter Buikema Olson & Vliet, LLC.
+He has over 30 years of experience representing school districts and private schools in the areas of special education law, general school law, and labor and employment law.
 Gary regularly counsels clients on topics such as student discipline, public records/open meetings, special education due process, employee discipline and dismissal, sexual harassment, employment and employee handbooks, school board policies, severance agreements, collective bargaining, grievance arbitration, and prohibited practice complaints.
 Gary has successfully represented clients before various administrative agencies and courts of law.

 - JD, Marquette University Law School